santinopnp/PNPTelevisionTemplate1/README.md

 * `python run_admin.py` – launch the FastAPI admin panel.
 * `python run_simple_bot.py` – start the simplified subscription bot.

+`bot/start.py` only defines command handlers.
+Run `python run_bot.py` from the project root to start the full bot; executing `bot/start.py` directly will fail with `ModuleNotFoundError: bot`.

 ## Deploying on Railway

 A [`railway.json`](railway.json) configuration is provided.
 To deploy: